 Baking Powder: Just a reminder to make sure your baking powder is always fresh, for best results.
 While baking powder doesn’t go bad, per se, it does lose its potency over time.
 I like to replace mine every 6 months.
 To test your baking powder, if you aren’t sure how long yours has been around, add a 1/4 tsp of your baking powder to 1/2 cup of hot water.
 If it fizzes, you’re good to bake.

 Blueberries: With decent fresh blueberries available year round, fresh is my first choice for these muffins.
-If only frozen blueberries are on hand, go ahead and use then, unthawed, just allow a few minutes more baking time, as noted in the Cook’s Notes.
+If only frozen blueberries are on hand, go ahead and use then, unthawed, just allow a few minutes more baking time, as noted in the Recipe TIps.

-Lemon: Freshly grated lemon zest is best here, but if you have no fresh lemon at hand, but you have lemon juice in the fridge, add about 2 Tbsp of lemon juice to the batter, reducing the amount of milk by that amount.
+Lemon: Freshly grated lemon zest is best, but if you have no fresh lemon at hand, but you have lemon juice in the fridge, add about 2 Tbsp of lemon juice to the batter, reducing the amount of milk by that same amount.
 You can also omit the lemon completely and just go for a straight-up blueberry muffin.